landodesign/jekyll-bootstrap-gulp/README.md

 ## Local Installation

 1. Clone this repo, or download it into a directory of your choice.
-2. Inside the directory, run `npm install`.
+2. Inside the directory, run `yarn`.
 3. Install required dependencies (see above).

+If you're more familiar with NPM, see this Yarn [cheatsheet](https://devhints.io/yarn) for the equivalent commands.

 ## Usage